Skip to code content (skip section selection)

 URBAN AGRICULTURE INCENTIVE ZONE.
 (Added by Ord.
 No. 185,023, Eff.
 8/6/17.)
 Any land designated as being eligible for the Urban Agriculture Incentive Zone Act, in accordance with California Government Code Sections 51040 - 51042 and County of Los Angeles Planning and Zoning Code Sections 22.52.3400 et seq., as may be amended from time to time, and as also shown in the Department of City Planning’s Urban Agriculture Incentive Zone Map, dated August 2016, attached to Council File No. 14-1378.
 The map is maintained by the Department of City Planning as part of the Geographic Information Systems database, and identifies all current farming and gardening zones, which may be amended from time to time.

-The map shall be used by the Director of Planning, or his/her designee, to determine eligibility for the City of Los Angeles’ Urban Agriculture Incentive Zone Program, as set forth in Los Angeles Administrative Code Sections 19.170 et seq., based on the criteria outlined in California Government Code Sections 51040 through 51042, the County of Los Angeles Planning and Zoning Code Sections 22.52.3430 through 22.52.3450, as may be amended from time to time.
+The map shall be used by the Director of Planning, or the Director's designee, to determine eligibility for the City of Los Angeles’ Urban Agriculture Incentive Zone Program, as set forth in Los Angeles Administrative Code Sections 19.170 et seq., based on the criteria outlined in California Government Code Sections 51040 through 51042, the County of Los Angeles Planning and Zoning Code Sections 22.52.3430 through 22.52.3450, as may be amended from time to time.

 USE.
 The purpose for which land or a building is arranged, designed or intended or for which either land or a building is or may be occupied or maintained.